The Chevalley-Shephard-Todd Theorem for Finite Linearly Reductive Group Schemes: Linear Actions on Polynomial Rings

-Since $G$ is stable, this proves the first claim.
+for any subgroup scheme $N$ of $G$.
 The second claim follows from the fact that if $P'$ and $P''$ are subgroup schemes of $G$, then $P'_K$ contains $P''_K$ if and only if $P'$ contains $P''$. \end{proof} We remark that even in characteristic zero, Lemma \ref{l:prdescend} is false for general finite linearly reductive group schemes $G$, as the following example shows.
-Note that this example also shows that the ``only if'' direction of Theorem \ref{thm:newcst} and of Corollary \ref{cor:newcst} is false for general finite linearly reductive group schemes. \begin{example} \emph{ Let $k$ be a field contained in $\mathbf{R}$ or let $k=\mathbf{F}_p$ for $p$ congruent to $3$ mod $4$.
+Note that this example also shows that the ``only if'' direction of Theorem \ref{thm:newcst} and of Corollary \ref{cor:newcst} is false for general finite linearly reductive group schemes. \begin{example} \emph{ Let $k$ be a field contained in $\mathbb{R}$ or let $k=\mathbb{F}_p$ for $p$ congruent to $3$ mod $4$.
 Let $K=k(i)$, where $i^2=-1$, and let $G$ be the locally constant group scheme over $\Spec k$ whose pullback to $\Spec K$ is $\Z/2\times\Z/2$ with the Galois action that switches the two $\Z/2$ factors.
 Let $g_1$ and $g_2$ be the generators of the two $\Z/2$ factors and consider the action

 on the $K$-vector space $K^2$ given by